Delta161/tokenizer/backend/src/modules/accounts/services/instructions/backend-auth-service.instructions.md

 ## 🎯 Purpose

-`AuthService` encapsulates authentication logic, including:
+`AuthService` encapsulates **authentication logic ONLY**, including:

-- Verifying access and refresh tokens
+- ✅ Verifying access and refresh tokens
-- Normalizing and validating OAuth profiles
+- ✅ Normalizing and validating OAuth profiles
-- Handling user creation or updating from OAuth data
+- ✅ Handling user creation or updating from OAuth data
-- Issuing new JWT tokens
+- ✅ Issuing new JWT tokens
-- Returning safe `UserDTO` objects for controller use
+- ✅ Session management and OAuth provider integrations
+- ❌ **NO LONGER:** User profile retrieval (moved to user.service.ts)
+- ❌ **NO LONGER:** User statistics (moved to user.service.ts)

-The controller should **delegate all logic** related to authentication to this service.
+The controller should **delegate authentication logic** to this service and **user profile logic** to the user service.

 ---

 ## ⚙️ Design Principles

 - **Layered architecture:** Business logic lives in this service, while request handling is done by controllers.
+- **Authentication focus:** This service ONLY handles authentication, NOT user profile management.
 - **Token management:** Generates and verifies JWT access and refresh tokens using utility functions.
 - **Data safety:** Always sanitizes user data before returning it.
 - **OAuth-only:** Registration and login are supported only via third-party OAuth providers (e.g., Google, Azure).
 - **Centralized error handling:** Uses custom error factories (`createUnauthorized`, `createNotFound`, `createBadRequest`) from the shared middleware.
+- **Separation of concerns:** User profile operations are handled by `user.service.ts`

 ---